kayg04/kayg.org/content/notes/full-ratio.md

 ---
 ## ❓ What?

 The maximum / threshold percentage of disk space usage before an OSD is considered `full`.
-This happens after usage has crossed and [[nearfull-ratio]].
+This happens after usage has crossed and [[./nearfull-ratio]].
 The default value is 0.95 or 95% of the total available space / capacity.

 ## ❔ Why?